polymorphic/tesla-model-y-checklist/README.md

 items that could be inspected while the car is locked.

 Since you are inspecting a vehicle for issues, and issues can be dangerous, be careful.
-Do not stick your fingers between exterior panels or anywhere else you can not visually inspect.
+Do not stick your fingers between exterior panels or anywhere else you cannot visually inspect.

 ## Before You Buy

 Ensure that you buy the car at the location you intend to pick up.
-Working with a showroom sales representative means that the rep is not on the ground and is unable to inspect the vehicle themselves before selling it to you.
+Working with a showroom sales representative means that the rep is not on the ground and they are unable to inspect the vehicle themselves before selling it to you.
 Sales requests are simply forward onto the pickup location and any personal details or requests are lost in the handoff.

 ## Exterior